top of page

 MISSION

-After all, I am part of the vast Calabrian diaspora.
+I am part of the vast Calabrian diaspora.
 My story is basically the same story as millions of other people whose bloodline begins in Calabria.
 I listened to the stories my grandparents told of “the old country”.
 Feasted at Christmas and Easter on foods you only ate once or twice a year.
 After I took my first breath of Calabrian air, I instantly felt like it was a homecoming.
 The feeling was powerful and long-lasting.

-The true mission for our Calabrian-based cooking school, taught by grandmothers, is to help others walk the same path I took.
+The true mission our cooking school is to help others walk the same path I took.
 I had questions about the past and what I found was a connection between myself, the people I met and the future.
+In the end.what we really offer is connection.
+The most human desire.
+“Come home to Calabria” isn’t just a slogan.
+It’s an invitation to Connect.

 Joe Cairo (Director) and Marcella Scornavacca (Chef)